SavonarolaLabs/blockly-generator/README.md

-# Blockly Sample App
+# ErgoScript Blockly Sample App

+## Please Note
+You can use [Ergo Script Playground](https://escript.online) to compile generated code in your webbrowser.

 ## Purpose

-This app illustrates how to use Blockly together with common programming tools like node/npm, webpack, typescript, eslint, and others.
-You can use it as the starting point for your own application and modify it as much as you'd like.
-It contains basic infrastructure for running, building, testing, etc. that you can use even if you don't understand how to configure the related tool yet.
-When your needs outgrow the functionality provided here, you can replace the provided configuration or tool with your own.
+This app illustrates how to use Blockly together with common programming tools like node/npm, webpack, typescript, eslint, and others to generate ErgoScript multisigs.

 ## Quick Start